 For complaints alleging noncompliance with the laws regarding student fees, the District will make reasonable efforts to identify and fully reimburse all affected pupils, parents, and guardians who paid a student fee within one year prior to the filing of the complaint.
 (Education Code 49013(d), 52075(d)); 5 CCR 4600(u))

-In accordance with District policy, upon completion of the investigation, the Director of Equity will destroy all interview notes and recordings, unless preservation is necessary to pursue recommended corrective action.
+In accordance with District policy, upon completion of the investigation, the Executive Director of the Office of Equity will destroy all interview notes and recordings, unless preservation is necessary to pursue recommended corrective action.
 The rest of the case file will be retained in accordance with the District policy for 3 years.

 Appeals to the California Department of Education

-Any complainant who is dissatisfied with the District's final written decision may file an appeal in writing with the CDE within 15 calendar days of receiving the District's decision.
+Any complainant who is dissatisfied with the District's final written Investigation Report may file an appeal in writing with the CDE within 30 calendar days of receiving the District's Investigation Report .
 (Education Code 49013, 52075; 5 CCR 4632)

-Upon notification by the CDE that the complainant has appealed the District's decision, the Superintendent or designee shall forward the following documents to the CDE: (5 CCR 4633)
+Upon notification by the CDE that the complainant has appealed the District's Investigation Report , the Superintendent or designee shall forward the following documents to the CDE within 10 days of the date of notification: (5 CCR 4633)

 - A copy of the original complaint